 Learn everything about Clos Junet St. Emilion with wine tasting notes and wine with food pairing tips.
-Learn all the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn all the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Clos Junet Vineyards, Overview, Terroir, Grapes, Winemaking

 Clos Junet is owned and managed by Patrick Junet today.
 This is a family-owned and managed property as the vineyard has belonged to the Junet family for more than 100 years.
 They purchased the estate back in 1890, and it has remained in the hands of Junet family since.